AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- BUNDLE-3088-->

 *  Merchants can now submit a partial refund for orders paid with Apple Pay through Braintree.
-This was a known issue in {{ site.data.var.ee }} 2.4.4.
+This was a known issue in Adobe Commerce 2.4.4.

 #### PayPal

 <!--- ACP2E-296-->

-*  {{ site.data.var.ee }} now shows the correct customer name in a guest order paid for with PayPal.
+*  Adobe Commerce now shows the correct customer name in a guest order paid for with PayPal.
 Previously, the customer name was displayed as Guest.

 <!--- AC-2606-->